amr-hc/Crowdfunding-Web/README.md

      - Multiple tags
      - Start/end time for the campaign
    - View projects and donate.
-   - Add comments on projects (Bonus: with replies).
+   - Add comments on projects.
    - Report inappropriate projects or comments.
    - Rate projects.
    - Project creators can cancel projects if donations are less than 25% of the target.